Herb of the Year for 2022 is Viola!

 - Pile the greens into a wide salad bowl.

 - Peel and shave the carrot into thin strips using a vegetable peeler.
 Add to the greens along with the apple slices, onion, and herbs.
 Toss. with the dressing and garnish the salad with crumbles of goat cheese and the pansies.
 Serve immediately.

 Parsley – 2021 Herb of the Year

 One of the most common and versatile herbs used in Western cooking, parsley has a light peppery flavor that complements other seasonings.
 It’s most often used in sauces, salads and sprinkled over dishes at the end of cooking for a flash of green and a fresh taste.
-Flat-leaf or Italian parsley has the best texture and flavor for cooking.
-Curly parsley is best used only as a garnish.
+Flat-leaf or Italian parsley is most common, but don’t overlook curly parsley – best used in tabbouleh.